dimistsaousis/eth-validator-deployer/README.md

 # Ethereum Validator Deployer

 Streamline the deployment of an ethereum validator using docker.
 The validator uses erigon for the execution client and lighthouse for consensus and validator clients.
 Monitoring is provided using grafana and prometheus.
-MEV Boosting can be enabled by providing a non-empty string of relays to the MEVBOOST_RELAYS environment variable.
+MEV boosting is also supported.

 ## Table of Contents